International Labour Law and Equality Rights

 NB: This module will never run in the same year as 15PLAH029 International Labour Law.
-If you are a part-time student, you are not permitted to take both of these courses during your degree.
+If you are a part-time student, you are not permitted to take both of these modules during your degree.

 - Exhibit a good understanding of the ideas, doctrines and framework sustaining core international labour rights and equality rights;